Fed officials express resolve to address inflation risks

 At the November meeting, the Fed approved reductions in the amount of Treasury bonds and mortgage backed securities it had been purchasing to put downward pressure on long-term interest rates.

-The committee approved reducing by $15 billion in November and another $15 billion cut in December in the $120 billion in monthly purchases of Treasury bonds and mortgage-backed securities it had been making.
-The expectation was that these monthly reductions would continue until the bond purchase program was phased out in the middle of next year.
+The committee approved reducing by $15 billion in November and another $15 billion cut in December in the $120 billion in monthly bond purchases it had been making.
+The expectation was that these reductions would continue until the bond purchase program was phased out in the middle of next year.

 Inflation in recent months has been hitting levels not seen in decades.
 Fed Chairman Jerome Powell and other Fed officials have argued that the prices pressures were likely to be transitory and fade away once problems such as supply chain bottlenecks are resolved.